🎯 What is prompt engineering?

 2. Context (C)

 Context provides the necessary background information.
-Without context, the AI makes assumptions — often wrong ones.
+Without context, the AI makes assumptions — often bad ones.

 Context should include: